Listoghil: Location

-Listoghil stands 59 meters above sea level at the geographic centre of the Cúil Irra Peninsula, c.
+Listoghil stands 59 meters above sea level at the geographic centre of the Cúil Iorra Peninsula, c.
 3 km from Sligo town.
 Set close to the highest point in the cluster of monuments, along a low ridge, it acts as the focus of the Carrowmore passage tomb complex.
 To the west is Knocknarea with Miosgán Médhbh and to the east the two great cairns on Cairns hill.

 Listoghil is surrounded - and generally, faced - by a cluster of 'dolmen circles', also classified as passage tombs by archaeologists.
 These were open and uncovered.
 Listoghil is larger than its satellites, being about 34 meters in diameter; the satellites average about 15 meters.
 Queen Maeve's cairn, on Knocknarea Mountain, is twice the diameter, and stands at about 10 meters high.